 Leaf Mandalas (aka Tree Mandalas) are site-specific installation works created from a process of gathering leaves from the local environment close to the exhibition site.
-They are dried and painted with gold leaf in different patterns, then arranged into custom mandala shapes based on site-specific conditions.
+They are dried and painted with metallic leaf, then arranged into custom mandala shapes based on site-specific conditions.

 In various spiritual traditions, mandalas’ geometric configurations help focus both the creator and viewer and establish a sense of sacred space.
 Their circular design represents wholeness and as symbolic maps of the cosmos; the microcosm becomes the macro.